-- Most active urban areas in science production: this open access dataset covers the places where 80% of the world’s science was produced (scientific publications listed in the Web of Science) between 1999 and 2014 (Maisonobe, Jégou, & Eckert, 2018).
-This base map fuel the NETSCITY web application where it is possible to analyze scientific datasets with these 480 geographical clusters and to export maps or statistics.
+This open access dataset covers the places where 80% of the world’s science was produced (scientific publications listed in the Web of Science) between 1999 and 2014 (Maisonobe, Jégou, & Eckert, 2018).
+This basemap fuel the NETSCITY web application where it is possible to analyze scientific datasets with these 480 geographical clusters and to export maps or statistics.

-- NUTS: for Nomenclature of Territorial Units for Statistics (EUROSTAT, 2008) covers european member states and associated countries.
-It has been build to produce statistic in Europe at country subdivisions scale.
-CorText Manager uses NUTS3 2016 base map, which gather administrative entities with a population in average between 150,000 and 800,000.
-It has been published in 2018 (© EuroGeographics for the administrative boundaries).
+For Nomenclature of Territorial Units for Statistics (EUROSTAT, 2008) covers european member states and associated countries.
+It has been built to produce statistics in Europe at country subdivisions scale.
+CorText Manager uses NUTS3 2021 basemap, which gathers administrative entities with a population in average between 150,000 and 800,000.
+It has been published in 2021 (© EuroGeographics for the administrative boundaries).

 - URA: The island city-state of Singapore should be updated to reflect the urbanized areas.

 - When using project a second variable onto the map option, a cross join is performed between the coordinates and the second variable.
 Affiliation relationships are not yet supported, which is problematic (for example), when dealing with small numbers, when projecting organization names.
 On the other hand, this behavior is expected for topics or any other categorical value where there is not relationship to geographical coordinates within the document.

 Section to expand with your feedbacks.